-Waiting lists for schools will be held for one term in the academic year until 31 December 2022; no list will be held by any individual school or the Local Authority after this date.
+Waiting lists for schools will be held for one term in the academic year until 31 December 2021; no list will be held by any individual school or the Local Authority after this date.

 All Learning Trust Schools have a defined geographic area called a catchment area.
-To find out which catchment area you live in log onto www.northtyneside.gov.uk and look at the Catchment Area map or email the Access Team at school.admissions@northtyneside.gov.uk
+To find out which catchment area you live in log onto www.northtyneside.gov.uk or email the Access Team at school.admissions@northtyneside.gov.uk

-If your child has an older brother or sister residing at the same address (including adoptive siblings, half siblings, step siblings, long term fostered children) attending your preferred school in September 2022, the governing body will consider this as a sibling link.
+If your child has an older brother or sister residing at the same address (including adoptive siblings, half siblings, step siblings, long term fostered children) attending your preferred school in September 2021, the governing body will consider this as a sibling link.
 However, no guarantee is given that siblings can transfer to the same school where the school is oversubscribed.